Spontaneous sex for less than $2/day

 In addition to the undesirable side effects associated with tramadol, there’s also a risk of misuse and addiction.

-Though tramadol is largely considered to have a low abuse potential compared to most other opioids, the risk of misuse still exists.
+Though tramadol is largely considered to have a low abuse potential compared to other opioids, the risk of misuse still exists.

 Because of its potential for abuse and addiction, some healthcare providers hesitate to prescribe tramadol as a first-line treatment for premature ejaculation, particularly when other medications are available.
+Your healthcare provider will usually only prescribe this medication for PE if other medications aren’t effective or if they cause too many unwanted side effects.

 Make sure to closely follow your healthcare provider’s instructions and, if needed, inform them as soon as possible if you have concerns about tramadol dependence.

-Premature ejaculation isn’t yet considered “curable,” but there are numerous options available to help you deal with PE symptoms and improve your sexual stamina and sexual satisfaction.
+If tramadol isn’t a recommended first-line treatment for premature ejaculation, what type of treatment will work for you?
+More research is needed to answer that question confidently.
+Premature ejaculation isn’t considered curable, but there are options available to help you deal with PE symptoms and improve your sexual stamina and sexual satisfaction in the meantime.

 Techniques and Exercises